-Approval or denial of the application for a new lease is a discretionary action by the Commission.
+- Approval or denial of the application for a new lease is a discretionary action by the Commission.
 Each time the Commission approves or rejects a use of sovereign land, it exercises legislatively delegated authority and responsibility as trustee of the State's Public Trust lands as authorized by law.
-If the Commission denies the application, the Applicant or former Lessee may be required to remove the single berth U-shaped floating boat dock, boat lift, ramp, utility outlet, piling, two-piling dolphin, and personal watercraft float and restore the premises to their original condition.
-Upon expiration or prior termination of the lease, the lessee has no right to a new lease or to renewal of any previous lease.
+If the Commission denies the application, the Lessee may be required to remove the uncovered floating boat dock, gangway, two anchor cables, and metal anchor pipe, and to restore the premises to their original condition.
+Upon expiration or prior termination of the lease, the lessee has no right to a new lease or to renewal of any previous lease. - 2.
+This action is consistent with the "Meeting Evolving Public Trust Needs" Strategic Focus Area of the Commission's 2021-2025 Strategic Plan. - 3.
+Termination of the lease is not a project as defined by the California Environmental Quality Act (CEQA) because it is an administrative action that will not result in direct or indirect physical changes in the environment.